 Both her Cuban heritage and her formal education have influenced the direction of her professional career.
 She is multifaceted in her musical abilities: She plays both early and modern music.
 Additionally, Mara often performs music in ways that push the traditional technical boundaries of the viola, including extended techniques and the inclusion of electronics.

 Mara’s varied interests have compelled her to expand her ambitions as she has explored the ways in which classical music can be incorporated into electronic music.
-Her compositions integrate existing works from the contemporary canon with live electronics (beats, samples, and synths), creating a distinct sound.
+Her compositions integrate existing works from the contemporary canon with live electronics, creating a distinct sound.

 Despite spending much of her time touring, playing, and teaching in various destinations, Mara still thinks often about how she can stay connected to her homeland.
 One of her current projects is to help expand contemporary Cuban music written specifically for the viola.
 She has worked with composers Alfredo Diez Nieto and Ivette Herryman, both of whom have written works that fit into this category.